 Earlier notes and reports on the Sapphire Radeon Pulse (and Nitro+) RX 580 cards in Mac Pros follow.

 (Since these are retail cards (not flashed with mac rom), there's no boot screen until the OS loads.
 For instance if booting with Option key to select startup disc.
 (You could select a different Startup Disk in macOS, but IIRC only 10.12.6 and later have native driver support.)
 Handy to have a second card like an OEM Mac Nvidia GT120 that uses no Aux power.
 (Also some macOS updates (like High Sierra) may need an OEM Mac graphics card installed, so keep your original Mac card on hand.)
-This card is also one of the recommended models for use as an eGPU with macOS 10.13.4.
+This card is also one of the recommended models for use as an eGPU with macOS 10.13.4 (or later).
 See Apple's article on Using an external graphics processor with your Mac that has a list of supported Thunderbolt 3 chassis and graphics cards.)